 After two years spent in and out of courtrooms, her rapist eventually dropped his custody case.
-Megison has since married twice and had two more children.
+Megison has since had two more children.
 She also advocates against domestic and sexual abuse as an attorney and co-founder of the non-profit Hope After Rape Conception (HARC).
 Her work there pushed the state to change their laws in June 2014, helping rape survivors retain full custody of their children.
 She is now fighting to get similar legislation passed in other states and at the federal level.

 The situation for rape survivors has moved fast since 2012, when more than two-thirds of US states had no rape custody laws in place whatsoever.
 Today, that number has shrunk to 17 states and DC, according to sexual rights advocacy group the Rape Abuse and Incest National Network (RAINN).

 Of the 33 states that do provide laws to terminate a rapist's parental rights, nearly three quarters require a conviction — an understandable requirement, but problematic because less than half of survivors report their rapes, and conviction rates are low.
 Only about 4 percent of defendants who go to trial for felony rape are sentenced, and only 3 percent will spend a single day in jail, according to RAINN.

 'It can't get anymore intimidating than somebody trying to take or harm or trying to do something to your child.'